Igor Bezler: Post MH17

 In early March 2016 Bezler claimed in a post on social network VK that he "always was and still am a supporter of a single sovereign federal Ukraine, but without Nazis and obsessive nationalism" and had never been a supporter of the recreation of Novorossiya.
-He stated that the Donetsk People's Republic had become a "Banana republic" with a kleptocratic leadership.
+He stated that the Donetsk People's Republic had become a "banana republic" with a kleptocratic leadership.

+Sanctions

+He was sanctioned by the UK government in 2014 in relation to the Russo-Ukrainian War.